hawkz/stephenhawkes/_posts/2025-05-07-my-wish-for-ai-strategy.md

 This was the source of my hope.
 The question isn’t “should we do this?”
 It’s “how quickly and urgently can we align around doing it together?”.

+Where did this all come from?

+I've been a massive fan of Wardley Mapping and Doctrine for a while.
+They're worth reading, here's the list of things to consider from Phase 1 of Simon Wardley's strategy listed out:

+**1\.
+Focus on user needs**
+_Understand and meet the real needs of your users._ Start with user research; map needs explicitly before proposing solutions.

+**2\.
+Use a common language**
+_Create shared terms so teams can collaborate effectively._ Establish and document shared definitions; avoid jargon or silos.

+**3\.
+Be transparent**
+_Make information visible to foster alignment and trust._ Share maps, decisions, and rationales openly across teams.

+**4\.
+Challenge assumptions**
+_Don’t take things at face value—ask why things are done that way._ Regularly run “premortems” or ask “what if we’re wrong?” in planning sessions.

+**5\.
+Remove duplication**
+_Avoid reinventing the wheel; reuse before you build._ Inventory internal tools and check what already exists before starting new work.

+**6\.
+Think small teams**
+_Smaller, autonomous teams move faster and adapt better._ Organise around empowered, cross-functional teams with clear goals.

+**7\.
+Understand the details**
+_Strategy requires grasping the operational ground._ Spend time with front-line teams; map workflows before high-level decisions.

+**8\.
+Be humble**
+_Accept you don’t know everything and may be wrong._ Encourage questions, reward learning from mistakes, and avoid “hero” culture.

+One of the delegates was calling for a new framework for seeing this challenge of AI through.
+I wonder if what we need to do is re-discover an existing framework.

 I really want alignment because the waste is heart-breaking to watch.
 Seeing the hunger in the room last week for a cohesive strategy really gave me something to think though.
 Shared doctrine.
 Open systems.
 Co-ordinated funding.
 User-led tools.
 Plain language.
 This is what we know, lets hopefully not let a two letter term trip us up and instead use it to create radical coherence.